eddelbuettel/ecoevojobsR/README.md

 6. Run ecoevo_jobs_analysis.R (with the working directory in the parent folder).
 The script should automatically update the `ecoevojobsR_faculty.csv` and `ecoevojobsR_postdocs.csv` files.

+Note that some institution names may be unable to be matched automatically.
+If this is the case, during execution `ecoevo_jobs_analysis.R` will print statement with the number of institutions for which this is true.

+If you’d like to manually tell the script how to match those:

+1. Find the `aliases_new1.csv` and `aliases_new2.csv` files that were
+    created by running script, they should be located in the `data-raw` folder
+2. Copy-paste the rows from those files where the `checked` column is `N` into the `aliases.csv` file
+3. For each institution, find the corresponding row in the `Data` tab of the `CCIHE2021-PublicData.xlsx` file.
+4. Copy-paste the `name` from that row in `CCIHE2021-PublicData.xlsx` into the `carnegie_name` column of the corresponding row in `aliases.csv`